CUBRID/cubrid-manual/en/sql/dblink.rst

 ODBC Driver information is registered by directly modifying odbcinst.ini.

-The following is an example of setting MySQL and Oracle ODBC Driver information.
+The following is an example of setting MySQL, Oracle and MariaDB ODBC Driver information.

 ::